yusufziyayapar/yusufziyayapar/README.md

 - 📚 I am a first year electrical and electronics engineering student at Bahçeşehir University.
 - 👀 I’m interested in
 - 🌱 I’m currently learning C and C++.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 yusufziyayapar/yusufziyayapar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.